AD4Noobs/site/content/how_to_use_active_directory/add_pc_to_domain/_index.md

 Like we did before, we need to change the computer name and set a static IP.

-Open the file explorer and right click on `This PC` and choose `Properties`.
+Open the file explorer and click on `This PC`.
+Now click anywhere in the white space to the right and choose `Properties`.
 Then click on `Change Settings` and `Change`.
 Here you can update the computer name to PC01.
 Now click on Ok twice and close.
 You will then be prompted to reboot the workstation.

 ![](rename_pc.gif)